Introduction to Autoharps

 One popular variant is the Oscar Schmidt Americana, which sacrifices Ab, Cm, and Bb7 chord bars to make room for E, Bm, and F#m, three chords that are important if you're playing in the key of A or D (the most popular Folk and Country key).
 If you already have an Oscar Schmidt 21-chorder, or if your budget doesn't allow for a high-end instrument, don't despair - you can buy the chord bars for E, Bm, and F#m separately, and rework your 21-key Oscar Schmidt to Americana settings or some variation you prefer in a single evening.
 I hope to have an article on this conversion at some point.

-Update for 2017 - After I first published this page, I started getting reader questions I didn't know the answers too.
+Update for 2018 - After I first published this page, I started getting reader questions I didn't know the answers too.
 So I started to write ONE article to answer the most common questions and point to good resources for the rest.
 But the information I needed to answer reader questions was scattered all over the Internet, in many unorganized places like discussion forums and personal web pages.
-So I realized one article wasn't gong to do it, and I wrote four:
+So I realized one article wasn't gong to do it, and I wrote several.

 I also picked up four very different autoharps I didn't really need because I wanted to do the projects I was reporting on myself.
 But time to spend on those projects has run out, so I won't be getting back to them for a while.
 In the meantime, I hope these articles help answer your questions about these under-rated instruments.